Server Errors

 Traffic and caching

-In some cases, more PHP workers may be needed.
-If you’re not sure, our Support team can help you determine if adding more PHP workers is needed for your site.
+In some cases, more PHP threads may be needed.
+You can increase the number of PHP threads within PHP performance.
+If you’re not sure, our Support team can help you determine if adding more PHP threads is needed for your site.

 Throttling traffic